Skycocoo/Checker-Game/README.md

 ## Note

-If only one move available: then call alphabeta (otherwise just take the move)
+If only one move available: just take the move?

 Reset: need to find the exact location to be resumed (because loop is based on index)